AKA: Accelerated Ventricular Rhythm

-- Patients with low-cardiac-output states (e.g. severe biventricular failure) may benefit from restoration of AV synchrony to restore atrial kick – in this case atropine may be used to increase sinus rate and AV conduction.
+- Patients with low-cardiac-output states (e.g. severe biventricular failure) may benefit from restoration of AV synchrony to restore atrial kick – in this case atropine may be trialled in an attempt to increase sinus rate and AV conduction.

 - Ventricular rhythm at 60 bpm.